oneKelvinSmith/rovers/README.md

     1 3 N
     5 1 E

 ## Solution

 The Rovers gem contains that code I have written to solve the problem.
+The solution is written in ruby with all source files located in `lib/`.Testing is facilitated with RSpec and the tests are located in `spec/`.

 ### Assumptions: